Dionne Warwick discusses her Twitter talent and her new documentary | KRDO

 She said she is pleased with the completed documentary, as well as her title as the unofficial “Queen of Twitter” for her pith commentary on the platform.
 Even more importantly, she said, she believes she’s made a difference in helping convince some to bring down the temperature when it comes to social media discourse.

-So much so, Warkwick said that the site’s former chief executive officer Jack Dorsey reached out to thank her.
+So much so, Warwick said that the site’s former chief executive officer Jack Dorsey reached out to thank her.

 “He called, he says ‘Thank you, thank you.’
 I said, ‘What are you thanking me for?'” she recalled.
 “He said, ‘You have no idea that with what you said, all of a sudden these tweets are changing.’
 I said, well, that’s the idea.”